fbraem/mqweb/api/message.md

 #### <a name="browseLimit"></a>Limit
 When no message id is passed, you can limit the number of messages to return.

-#### <a name="browseTeaser"></a>Teaser
-When a message has format MQFMT_STRING, a part of the message can be returned.

 ### <a name="browseExample"></a>Example
 `/api/message/browse/PIGEON/MQWEB.TEST.Q1`
 `/api/message/browse/PIGEON/MQWEB.TEST.Q1?Limit=100`

 ## <a name="dump">
 The action dump can be used to browse one message and get the data in hexidecimal, ebcdic and ascii format.On success, the returned JSON object will have a `data` array, on failure an  `error` object.
 The MQMD will be translated to JSON and results in properties on the `message` object.
 The message will also have a `dump` property which contains some arrays that represents the message data.
 The `hex` property will contain an array with a hexadecimal representation of